Caylor777/AutoShorts/ReadMe.md

 Convert any script(s) to a TTS video with subtitles

 ## Installation
-Works in python 3.11.5<br>
+Works in python 3.11.5
 clone or download zip of the repository
 Add a folder named "backgroundVideos"
 Install before using:
-"https://visualstudio.microsoft.com/visual-cpp-build-tools/" and download C++ tools "https://github.com/espeak-ng/espeak-ng/releases/tag/1.51" and download the .msi<br>
+"https://visualstudio.microsoft.com/visual-cpp-build-tools/" and download C++ tools
+"https://github.com/espeak-ng/espeak-ng/releases/tag/1.51" and download the .msi

 ## Usage
 How to Use:<br>